btrplace/migrations-UCC-15/README.md

 Obviously, this amount need to be lower or equal to the memory allocated to the VM at its creation (variable `VM_MEM` in the deployment `config` file).

-Then you can use `stress` to consume some memory, to verify how much memory consume a VM use:
+Then you can use `stress` to consume some memory.
+To verify how much memory consume a VM use:

 ``` shell
 virsh -c <hosting_node> dommemstat vm-1
 ```

-Look at the field `rss` (*Resident Set Size*) that represents, in KiB, how much memory is allocated to the VM **and** is actually in RAM.
+The corresponding field is `rss` (*Resident Set Size*).
+It represents, in KiB, how much memory is allocated to the VM **and** is actually in RAM.

 Then launch the workload on appropriate VMs as described in the paper, for example: